JustArchiNET/ArchiSteamFarm/README.md

 ### Want to know more?

 Our **[wiki](https://github.com/JustArchiNET/ArchiSteamFarm/wiki)** includes a lot of other articles that will tell you about everything in regards to ASF, as well as show you other features that you can make use of.
-If you have some time to spare and you'd like to find out what else ASF can do for you, we heavily encourage you to take a look!
+If you have some time to spare and you'd like to find out what else ASF can do for you, we heavily encourage you to take a look! hello